ConSearcher: Supporting Conversational Information Seeking in Online Communities with Member Personas: Exploratory Study

 \subsection{Findings and Design Goals}

-All participants unanimously agreed on that \baselineB{} helped them seek information in online communities. \shw{``\textit{At first, using the search on the left felt like I was blindly going through content, but the responses on the right helped me connect to some useful information about digital education.}''(S9, F, 22).} Decomposing the factors related to the search task was their first step.
+All participants unanimously agreed that \baselineB{} helped them search for information in online communities. \shw{``\textit{At first, using the search on the left felt like I was blindly going through content, but the responses on the right helped me connect to some useful information about digital education.}''(S9, F, 22).} Decomposing the factors related to the search task was their first step.
 Six participants began by browsing posts in the community to gain more information related to the task. ``\textit{I realized that I should start by thinking about the transportation (of a travel plan) after browsing through different posts.}'' (S3, M, 22).
 The other four participants had more clear starting interests and directly queried \textit{BaseAgent}. ``\textit{I preferred a well-organized trip with minimal travel time between my hotel and attractions, so I asked the chatbot for information about hotels near the sights I wanted to visit.}'' (S5, M, 22).
 During exploration, participants interacted with the community content and \baselineB{} back-and-forth.
 They engaged with \textit{BaseAgent} to get a summary-like answer and follow-up queries to the current query and returned to the sourced posts or comments for contextual information.
 They developed new interests while reading posts and comments and queried \baselineB{}. ``\textit{After reading a post about someone's trip to Japan, I became interested in the Japanese tea culture.
 I asked the chatbot for details, and it provided a summary with links to related posts.
-I clicked a link for further exploration.}'' (S6, F, 23).
-However, participants reported limitations of \baselineB{} that hinder an effective and engaging information seeking process in online communities.
+I clicked a link for further exploration.}'' (S6, F, 23). \minor{However, participants reported that while \baselineB{} provided a helpful starting point, they encountered challenges that disrupted the conversational flow.
+Specifically, the difficulty of articulating vague intentions into specific queries (\autoref{sec:C1}) often resulted in generalized responses that lacked personal relevance (\autoref{sec:C2}).
+Moreover, the concise and synthesized nature of the agent's output tended to flatten the diverse perspectives expected from a community (\autoref{sec:C3}).
+These interaction breakdowns often forced participants to abandon the dialogue and revert to manual browsing to regain situational context.}